Timmox443/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 #0x06
 ## More pointers, Arrays and String
 		###Tasks
-Task 0:Write a function that concantenates two strings Task 1:Write a function that concatenates two strings Task 2:Write a function that copies a string
+Task 0:Write a function that concantenates two strings\n Task 1:Write a function that concatenates two strings Task 2:Write a function that copies a string
 Task 3:Write a function that compares two strings